 - What advising does my student need at this point in their Macalester career?
 Check out the Student Advising Lifecycle

-- The whom should I contact list provides phone numbers and email addresses for key campus offices
+- The whom should I contact list (gdoc) provides phone numbers and email addresses for key campus offices

 - Collaborating with colleagues across campus facilitates the “advising team” approach that Macalester embraces.
 It is important to keep FERPA restrictions in mind, but sharing information with staff and faculty who have a “need to know” is appropriate.
+More information about FERPA is available in the College Catalog.

 - For a longer, process oriented document consult Advising Guidelines, Recommendations and Resources